Women of Color in the Academy Project

 Youngju Ryu, Associate Professor of Modern Korean Literature

-Hitomi (Tomi) Tonomura, Professor of History and Women’s Studies, College of Literature, Science, and the Arts
+Hitomi (Tomi) Tonomura, Professor of History, Women’s and Gender Studies, and American Culture, College of Literature, Science, and the Arts

 Gloryvee Fonseca-Bolorin, WOCAP Project Coordinator

 330 E. Liberty Street, Ann Arbor, MI 48104

 Every Wednesday, January 8-April 29 (no 4/22 session)